Extreme vulnerability to intruder attacks destabilizes network dynamics: Introduction

 \section{Introduction}

 Complex networks are ubiquitous in technological, biological, and social systems.
-It is often the case that the nodes of these networks evolve over time to reach a well-defined dynamical state, such as consensus in opinion dynamics, synchronization in oscillator networks, or a desired pattern in coupled autonomous systems \cite{6341809, 9356608, 1545539} Ensuring the robustness of such networks against failures and attacks is a critical research challenge \cite{artime2024robustness}.
-Robustness has been studied extensively from both structural and dynamical perspectives.
-Traditional approaches to studying network robustness, including structural attacks such as cascade failures via percolation theory and node or edge removals, have offered valuable insights.
+It is often the case that the nodes of these networks evolve over time to reach a well-defined dynamical state, such as consensus in opinion dynamics, synchronization in oscillator networks, or a desired pattern in coupled autonomous systems \cite{6341809, 9356608, 1545539}.
+Ensuring the robustness of such networks against failures and attacks is a critical research challenge \cite{artime2024robustness}.
+Robustness has been studied extensively from both structural and dynamical perspectives \cite{granovetter1978threshold, pastor2001epidemic, castellano2009statistical, centola2010spread}.
+Traditional approaches to studying network robustness, including structural attacks such as cascading failures via percolation theory and node or edge removals, have offered valuable insights.
 Structural interventions, such as cascade failures \cite{PhysRevE.66.065102, Buldyrev_2010, PhysRevE.69.045104, motter2004cascade}, node or edge removals \cite{DENG2007714, motter2004cascade}, and network fragmentation \cite{requiao2015fast}, examine how disruptions alter the network's connectivity.

-Dynamical approaches, on the other hand, explore how perturbations such as the introduction of a new opinion or the spread of an infection propagate through the network and impact its dynamics \cite{granovetter1978threshold, pastor2001epidemic, castellano2009statistical, centola2010spread}.
+Alternatively, network instabilities may arise from the presence of adversarial connections between the nodes of a network \cite{Altafini2013Consensus,Chen2017spectral,ahmadizadeh2017eigenvalues}.
+In contrast to cascading failures, which are triggered by the removal of nodes or edges, adversarial interactions correspond to the addition of links with negative weights.
+Such interactions have been reported in brain networks as inhibitory connections between neurons \cite{ahmadizadeh2017eigenvalues}, in social networks as antagonistic relationships between agents \cite{Altafini2013Consensus}, and in distributed control systems as faulty or corrupted communication processes \cite{Chen2017spectral}.

+While both cascading failures \cite{Buldyrev_2010,reis2014avoiding,albert2000error,PhysRevE.66.065102} and instabilities induced by adversarial interactions can disrupt network functionality, they operate through fundamentally different mechanisms.
+Cascading failures typically unfold as discrete, far-from-equilibrium processes, whereas adversarial interactions affect an existing equilibrium through continuous dynamical effects.
+In this work, we focus on the latter mechanism, namely the destabilization induced by adversarial connections.
+Although distinct in nature, both edge removals and adversarial interactions can ultimately lead to network instability.